gehelem/als/README.rst

 Requirements
 ============

-- Python version 3.6 minimum
+Running ALS from sources requires python version 3.6 or 3.7

 Download
 ========